IACR/latex-submit/README.md

 potentially three versions:
 1. the "candidate" version from the author.
 This can be replaced by the author up until the time that they mark it as ready for copy editing.
-2. the "copyedit" version of the paper.
+2. the "lineno" version of the paper.
 This is created once the paper is finalized, and is essentially the same as the original finalized version except it contains line numbers.
 3. the "final" version of the paper.
 This is uploaded by the author in